ajthinking/laravel-easy-postgis/readme.md

 ## How it works

 * Create your model and migration
- * When you want a geometry column, just create a text column with geometry type and a trailing "_wkt".
+ * When you want a geometry column, just create a text column tagged with geometry type and a trailing "_wkt".
  * Examples: "park_polygon_wkt", "tree_point_wkt", "path_linestring_wkt"
 * php artisan migrate
 * php artisan postgisify